HEP-FCC/k4Gen/README.md

 # k4Gen

-Gaudi Components for Ge nerators in the Key4HEP software framework.
+Gaudi Components for Generators in the Key4HEP software framework.
 See the [FCC Tutorials](https://hep-fcc.github.io/fcc-tutorials/) for documentation on the usage in FCC / Key4hep.